wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/index.rst

 There are two components that are usually installed on a Wazuh server: the manager and the API.
 In addition, Filebeat is needed to forward alerts to Elastic Stack.

+.. note::  You can run Wazuh and Elastic Stack on your own hardware, or use our hosted Wazuh Service on Wazuh Cloud. `Try out the Wazuh Cloud Service for free <https://wazuh.com/cloud/>`_.

 In the following table you will find the Wazuh server installation guide for the available operating systems:

 +-------------------------------+---------------------------------------------------------------+